Continuous vulnerability evidence for CRA compliance

 What does the CRA actually require?

 The CRA applies to all manufacturers of hardware and software products that sell on the EU market.
-If you’re reading this, it probably applies to you.
+Products with their own EU rules (medical devices, motor vehicles, civil aviation) and non-commercial open source are out of scope.

 Annex I, Part I, point (2): no known exploitable vulnerabilities at release